Are Hatchimals Swearing? Parents Report Popular Toys Are Cursing At Their Children

 Once hatched, the Hatchimal goes through several stages of development.

-During the “baby stage” children are encouraged to cuddle, pet, and “feed,” and entertain their Hatchimal to help it progress to the next stage.
+During the “baby stage,thereafter” children are encouraged to cuddle, pet, and “feed,” and entertain their Hatchimal to help it progress to the next stage.
 During the “toddler stage,” children have an opportunity to teach their animal to walk, dance, and talk.
 During the final stage, which is the “kid stage,” the Hatchimal will play interactive games, which include “silly sounds,” “tag,” and “Hatchimal says.”

 What happens when a Hatchimal doesn’t hatch?
 Angry parents and extended customer service hours https://t.co/BOflmmODTk pic.twitter.com/mKh3SkRF9M